Children International and PMI Educational Foundation Equip More Than 18,000 Youth to Act as Change Agents for Social Impact in Their Communities

 Who is Children International?

-Children International, based in Kansas City, Missouri, USA, is a community development organization working to help end the cycle of generational poverty.
-Through a long-term, customized approach, Children International supports children and youth for the first two decades of their lives, providing access to information and inspiration in the areas of health, education, empowerment through life skills, and employment.
-When equipped to transform their own lives, young people also transform their families and communities, and as a result, multiply good in the world.
-For more information, go to www.children.org.
+Children International, based in Kansas City, Missouri, USA, is a global nonprofit that delivers child and youth development programming to break the cycle of generational poverty.
+Through a customized approach, Children International serves young people in Colombia, Ecuador, the Dominican Republic, Honduras, India, Guatemala, Mexico, the Philippines, Zambia and the United States for the first two decades of their lives.
+The organization provides access to health care, education, positive role models, and the life and job skills they need to become gainfully employed.
+When equipped to improve their own lives, young people also transform their families and communities, and, as a result, multiply good in the world.
+For more information, visit children.org.

 Comments